Jopie64/crossbar-starter/README.md

-# Crossbar.io and Autobahn Application Starter Templates
+# Application development with Crossbar.io and Autobahn

 The Crossbar.io and Autobahn application starter templates in this repository provide minimal skeletons for creating WAMP routers and application components (workers).